macaw-cad/react-thingy/README.md

 Open the project at the root folder in Visual Studio Code, so NOT at the ```Web.App\ClientApp``` folder - otherwise the configured debugging settings will not work.

 The folder ```Web.App\ClientApp``` contains a ```package.json``` file containing scripts for developing and building the application.
-See [README development](./README.development.md) for more information on development.
+See [README development](./documentation/README.development.md) for more information on how to do development with the solution.

 ## Deploying the solution

 The ```Web.App``` is deployed in a Docker container that can be run locally or deployed to a hosting platform like Azure.
-See [README Docker](./README.development.md) for more information on the available scripts to build and deploy Docker images.
+See [documentation on using Docker](./documentation/Docker.md) for more information on the available scripts to build and deploy the Docker image.

 ## Working examples